crueter/passmanpp/README.md

 At the moment, passman++ is superior in every way to the original Python project.
 Far more secure, more features, easier to use, faster, the list goes on and on, plus a large amount of Qt implementations.
 Either way, use this.
 It's gonna be getting way better, and I'm not developing the Python project anymore because holy FUCK C++ is SO much better than Python.
 And WAY more fun.
 Wow.

 The .pdpp format that passman++ uses is **not** compatible with passman's .pdb format.
 The two have nearly identical bodies but they use different password protection implementations and different headers.
 Some day I'll write a pdb-to-pdpp converter.
 I highly doubt it'll be reversible tho.

-# pdpp format
-The .pdpp format only contains a single line of header data, which is the hex-encoded IV to be used with decryption.
-The rest is the encrypted database and what actually gets you access to your data.
-Using SHA256-hashed password protection to ensure all keys are the same length, the body contains AES-256/GCM encrypted SQLite3 INSERT data that programmatically restores the database to its last saved state perfectly.

-Encryption is done simply by generating a series of CREATE TABLE and INSERT statements, with those INSERT statements containing all stored entries' data.
-With that generated series of statements, the database's master password is SHA-256 hashed, then used as the AES-256/GCM key, along with a randomly generated IV, to encrypt the series of statements, storing it into a file.

 # Security
 Technical side out of the way...